TAnas0/Apollo-Server-Boilerplate/README.md

 example use case from a public API of REST example of graphql API

+GraphQL modules:
+Cleanly separate your business logic into resusable components and facilitate collaboration.
+Fully embraces the GraphQL philosophy
+Organize schema and resolvers by features

+Authentication:

+Trade a token, supplied as the `Authentication` header, for a user and provide it to the resolvers by injecting it in the context, thus separating the authentication and business layers.

+- Modules

+- GraphQL shield: using `graphql-middleware` to trade a token for a user and injecting it in the context of the resolvers

 ## About modules

 The backend is organized into [GraphQL modules](https://graphql-modules.com/)